Wedding planning tips. A post by Elena Popa Photography – Wedding Photographer in the South of England.

 5. Cushion: time

-A wedding planning tip some people overlook is to add a bit of extra time around events when putting together your wedding schedule.
+A wedding planning tip people tend to overlook is adding a bit of extra time around events when putting together the wedding schedule.
 Things always run a bit late on a wedding day.
-If it normally takes 12 minutes to drive from your house to the venue, round it up to 20 in case there’s traffic.
+If it normally takes 12 minutes to drive from your house to the venue, round it up to 20 in case there’s traffic or you need to drive back halfway cos you forgot the rings.
 If you think portraits will take 20 minutes, write down 30 in your schedule.
-This extra time will allow you to savour every moment of your special day to the fullest.
+Rush is the thief of joy; this extra time will allow you to savour every moment of your special day to the fullest.

 6. Have a Wedding FAQ page